In many ways King’s Day, the celebration of “Three Kings” or El Día de Los Reyes is more important here in Spain than Christmas day.

 Children leave drinks out for the Kings on the night of the 5th, and food for their camels, for this is how they travelled according to the bible.
 They also leave their shoes outside the front door, in the hope they will be filled with small gifts or sweets.

 King’s day is always on 6th January, but the processions take place the evening before, all over Spain.
 They are called Cabalgatas.
-Every town and village has them, but the largest are in the cities on the mainland and they can attract hundreds of thousands of people.
+Every town and village has a procession of the three kings, but the largest are in the cities on the mainland and they can attract hundreds of thousands of people.

 During the day of the 5th you’ll see people rushing into bakeries all over the island to buy a special cake called a Roscon de Reyes.
 It’s a sort of bun ring, decorated with candied fruit and filled with either cream or vanilla custard.

 In the cream layer, there will be a toy or a figure of baby Jesus and a bean, and in the cake box there will be a crown.
-The person who gets the toy, wears the crown and becomes King of the celebration, and the person who gets the bean has to buy next year’s Roscon de Reyes.
+The person who gets the toy, wears the crown and becomes King of the celebration, and the person who gets the bean has to buy next year’s Roscon de Reyes for three kings.

-You can see the planned processions on the island for this year here: Three Kings Parades Lanzarote
+You can see the planned processions on the island for each year here: Three Kings Parades Lanzarote